Working in the query window

 This useful graph shows a count of the queried events over the period of time set in the From and To fields of the time range selector.

-The data count represented in the histogram is plotted before the actual events arrive to the data table.
+The data counts represented in the timeline are plotted before the actual events are loaded in the browser.
 To avoid overloading the browser's memory, not all the events in the data table are downloaded to the browser.
 Instead, Devo download events in interval blocks within the time range selected.
-This is important to understand, especially when carrying out certain operations.
-See the Get Server Counts and Autofilling options described in the table below.
+This is important to understand, especially with respect to using the Get Server Counts and Event Loading Indicator described below.

-The histogram is a dynamic graph and gives you the ability to:
+The timeline is a dynamic graph and gives you the ability to:

-- Hover the mouse over the histogram to show the count of events at a specific time.
+- Hover over the timeline to show the count of events at a specific time.

-- Click and drag the mouse across a segment of the histogram to display only the event count for that period and narrow the range of analysis.
+- Click and drag the mouse across a segment of the timeline to display only the event count and data for that period, narrowing the range of analysis.
+Use the Back button to go back to previously selected periods.

-- Click on the histogram to jump to events from that date/time in the data table.
-In this way, you can use the histogram to navigate the events in the table.
+- Click on the timeline to jump to events from that date/time in the data table.
+In this way, you can use the timeline to navigate the events in the table.
 If the events from the selected date/time have not yet been downloaded to the browser, this will download them.
-When this occurs, a blue band appears in the histogram indicating those events that are being downloaded to the browser.
+When this occurs, a blue band appears in the timeline indicating those events that are being downloaded to the browser.
 Alternatively, you can use the table scroll bar to download events to the data table.

-The following table describes the settings above the histogram:
+The following table describes the settings above the timeline:

 This toggle appears after applying a filter to your data.
-When your data is filtered, the green line automatically adjusts to represent the filtered number of events.
+When your data is filtered, the green line automatically adjusts to represent the number of events with the filter applied.
 Activate this toggle to display a comparison between the count of filtered events (green line) and the full count of events (yellow line).

 Get server counts